LogoLogo

 Minimum Supported Android Version

 We have bumped the minimum supported Android version to 6.0 (Marshmallow—API level 23).
-If you target an older version of Android, please see this troubleshooting guide to learn how to resolve related issues.
+If you target an older version of Android, please see troubleshooting guide to learn how to resolve related issues.

 Java 8 Compatibility

 Version 6.x makes use of Java 8 language features.
 Make sure your app is configured to support Java 8.
-See this guide.
+See guide.

 Proguard Rules